-Based on your volume and product requirements appropriate method of printed circuit board coating can be used.
-For inspection aids in all modern coatings contains fluorescent dye.
-Below are common methods of conformal coatings
+Based on your volume and product requirements an appropriate method of printed circuit board conformally coated can be used.
+For inspection aids in all modern electronics conformal coating contains fluorescent dye.
+Below are common methods of coatings

-Dry film conformal coating thickness measurement: – The fastest method of measuring the dry film thickness is system using eddy currents.
-This system works by placing a head on conformal coating surfaces.
+- Dry film conformal coating thickness measurement: – The fastest method of measuring the dry film thickness is using eddy currents.
+This system works by placing a head on pcb conformal coatings surface.